 Trek to Lukla.
 Leave Namche by 9am for a long seven hour trek back to Lukla, we will cross bridges and see the Khumbu valley from a different view on the return journey.
 We arrive back to Lukla where we stay the night as flights only leave early the following morning.

 Fly back to Kathmandu early in the morning and spend the rest of the day at Leisure in Kathmandu or fly back to your home destination.
-For those eager to see as much of Kathmandu as possible, an early start is worthwhile to visit the temples of Pashupatinath and Swayambhunath and districts of Bhaktapur and Patan.
+For those eager to see as much of Kathmandu as possible, an early start is worthwhile to visit the temples of Pashupatinath and Swayambhunath and districts of Bhaktapur and Patan as the rebuilding happens.
 Durbar Square is also on the essential list, as is the shopping area of Thamel.

 Do some last minute shopping and take a trip to the Kathmandu spa before being dropped off at the airport and your return journey home.